 Now in chapter 25 the Lord Jesus told some parables relating to watchfulness and being ready to meet Him when He comes back.
-Watchfulness and sobriety in spiritual matters was vitally important to the spiritual survival of His followers, many of whom He said would fall away because of increasing wickedness and spiritual deception.
-(Matthew 24:11-12) Also He mentions faithfulness in using the gifts and talents and resources He has given us to do the work of the Kingdom of God.
+Watchfulness and sobriety in spiritual matters is vitally important to the spiritual survival of all believers, many of whom He said would fall away because of increasing wickedness and spiritual deception (Matthew 24:11-12).
+Also He mentions faithfulness in using the gifts and talents and resources He has given us to do the work of the Kingdom of God.
 All of us will have to give an account to Him for what we have done in this life with our money, our calling, our ministry, our talents, our gifts and our service for Him and for the extension of His kingdom on earth.

 Staying alert and sober